Diet, Stress, and Survivorship

 Optimal health for a healthy survivor is equal parts physical, mental and spiritual.
 Here is a breakdown of what to incorporate into your new routine and why doing this is so important for you as a cancer survivor.

-your daily diet affects all aspects of your health. real, clean, healthy food actually prevents disease. if you are facing a complete diet makeover it can seem overwhelming to think about changing everything you’ve ever believed about food and the relationship you have with it. or, if you already focus on eating healthy but wonder if there is something missing you can…
+Your daily diet affects all aspects of your health.
+Real, clean, healthy food can actually help to prevent many diseases.
+If you are facing a complete diet makeover it can seem overwhelming to think about changing everything you’ve ever believed about food and the relationship you have with it.
+Or, if you already focus on eating healthy but wonder if there is something missing you can…

 Gauge how you feel.
 Even healthy eaters may experience food sensitivities with an unbalanced, albeit healthy diet.
 Too much gluten or dairy?
 Consider modifying things to see how the changes affect you.

 If sensitivity isn’t a problem don’t forget about variety, eat the rainbow in fresh vegetables and keep food as clean as possible (organic, non-gmo).

 Don’t get overwhelmed.
 Take advantage of the great resources out there for recipes and healthy eating hacks.

 Consult a professional to help guide and ease you into a better and balanced diet.

 Numerous studies indicate that exercise greatly contributes to cancer prevention and the prevention of recurrence.